-Contact your state or territory BreastScreen Australia service for information about screening for breast cancer, to book an appointment or update your contact details.
+Contact your state or territory BreastScreen Australia service to book an appointment, update your contact details or to find out more information about screening for breast cancer.
 The phone service will connect you to your nearest service for the cost of a local call.

 For program providers